agoragames/kairos/README.rst

     gauge - each interval will store the most recent data point

   prefix
-    Optional, redis only, is a prefix for all keys in this timeseries.
+    Optional, Redis only, is a prefix for all keys in this timeseries.
 If supplied and it doesn't end with ":", it will be automatically appended.

   read_func
     Optional, is a function applied to all values read back from the database.
-Without it, values will be strings.
-Must accept a string value (empty string for no data) and can return anything.
+Without it, values will be strings for Redis, whatever `write_func` defined for Mongo.
+Must accept a string value for Redis (empty string for no data) and can return anything.

   write_func
     Optional, is a function applied to all values when writing.
 Can be used for histogram resolution, converting an object into an id, etc.
-    Must accept whatever can be inserted into a timeseries and return an object which can be cast to a string.
+    Must accept whatever can be inserted into a timeseries and return an object which can be saved according to the rules of Redis or Mongo.

   intervals
     Required, a dictionary of interval configurations in the form of:

     {
-      # interval name, used in redis keys and should conform to best practices
+      # interval name, used in Redis and Mongo keys and should conform to best
-      # and not include ":"
+      # practices according to the backend type.
       minute: {

         # Required.
 The number of seconds that the interval will cover
         step: 60,

         # Optional.
 The maximum number of intervals to maintain.
 If supplied,
-        # will use redis expiration to delete old intervals, else intervals
+        # will use Redis and Mongo expiration to delete old intervals, else
-        # exist in perpetuity.
+        # intervals exist in perpetuity.
         steps: 240,

         # Optional.
 Defines the resolution of the data, i.e. the number of